Campus SuperStar: Voting system

 For the first two seasons, with the exception of season 2's Quarterfinals, the ratio for judges' scores and public votes were 30%-70%.
 Season 2's Quarterfinals and most other non-finale shows have its ratios reversed to 70%-30%.
 The finals since season 3 had an equal ratio, meaning both the judges and public votes were given an equal saying.

 In season 4, another voting window opened after the results shows and until the day before the next live shows, where public can download streams of contestant's performances gift-to votes, much like The Voice's iTunes Store purchases.
-For the first two live shows that season, contestants had to undergo a live radio show performance and photoshooting prior to the live shows; as such, the scoring ratio for the judges, public vote, radio show, and photoshoot, constituted 50%, 30%, 15% and 5% of the combined score, respectively.
+For the first two live shows that season, contestants had to undergo a live radio show performance and a photoshoot prior to the live shows; as such, the scoring ratio for the judges, public vote, radio show, and photoshoot, constituted 50%, 30%, 15% and 5% of the combined score, respectively.